-In this deployment, you will deploy Cisco ASA IPS modules in inline mode in order to block inbound attacks to the Internet services in the DMZ.
+In this deployment, you will deploy Cisco ASA IPS modules in inline mode in order to help block inbound attacks to the Internet services in the DMZ.
 You will also deploy a standalone IPS appliance in promiscuous mode on the inside of the network.
 This appliance will be attached to a distribution switch and will watch for possible malicious activity in the traffic traversing the switch.
 The appliance is deployed on the WAN aggregation switch so that it can inspect the traffic going between the campus and remote sites.
 This could just as easily be deployed to watch other LAN sites, the traffic from the DMVPN connection, wireless traffic (after it enters the wired LAN), or possibly partner connections.
 Because it is possible to send too much traffic to an IPS device (too much for either the port or the hardware to handle), it is important to size the device carefully.
 The following tables give estimated performance for different models.

-Table 4 - Performance levels
+Table 4 - Cisco IPS performance levels

-Cisco IPS appliance model Average Inspection Throughput
+Cisco IPS appliance model Average inspection throughput

-IPS 4345 750 Mbps
+Cisco IPS 4345 Sensor 750 Mbps

-IPS 4360 1.25 Gbps
+Cisco IPS 4360 Sensor 1.25 Gbps

-IPS 4510 3 Gbps
+Cisco IPS 4510 Sensor 3 Gbps

-IPS 4520 5 Gbps
+Cisco IPS 4520 Sensor 5 Gbps

-Cisco ASA 5500 Series IPS Solution module Firewall + IPS Throughput
+Cisco ASA 5500 Series IPS Solution module Firewall + IPS throughput

-ASA 5512-X 250 Mbps
+Cisco ASA 5512-X 250 Mbps

-ASA 5515-X 400 Mbps
+Cisco ASA 5515-X 400 Mbps

-ASA 5525-X 600 Mbps
+Cisco ASA 5525-X 600 Mbps

-ASA 5545-X 900 Gbps
+Cisco ASA 5545-X 900 Gbps

-For the Cisco IPS 4345 in this deployment, we use 2 gigabit interfaces, where each is attached to one of the switches in the switch stack.
-If faster models are used, options include either using a ten-gigabit interface or using a port channel of 2 or more gigabit interfaces (these options are switch-dependent, as some switches and code versions do not support using port channels as destinations for Switched Port Analyzer sessions).
+For the Cisco IPS 4345 Sensor in this deployment, we use two 1-gigabit interfaces, where each is attached to one of the switches in the switch stack.
+If faster models are used, options include either using a ten-gigabit interface or using a port channel of 2 or more 1-gigabit interfaces (these options are switch-dependent, as some switches and code versions do not support using port channels as destinations for Switched Port Analyzer sessions).